NOFEAR2112/article_summarizer/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Replace `your_username` with your actual GitHub username.
-You can add more details, such as installation instructions for specific operating systems or additional usage examples, as needed.